 Diagnosis (Part 7 of Is congestive heart failure genetic?)

 Diagnosis is made based on a physical examination, family history of heart disease, and various other diagnostic tests.
 Having family members with heart disease increases your risk of having a similar heart condition.
-Your doctor will also check for the presence of personal risk factors, such as high blood pressure, coronary artery disease, or diabetes.
+Your doctor will also check for personal risk factors, such as high blood pressure, coronary artery disease, or diabetes.

 Some of the additional tests are noted on Mayo Clinic and may include: